If you're just joining us, if a welfare recipient, just getting out of bed and on your way to the emergency room, it's great to have you with us too.

 Who are these people?

-That's how I deal with it.
+That's how I deal.

 I get this question all the time.

-Some people say that your ex.
+Some people say that you're ex.

-I always say, Well, who?
+I always say, well, who?

 Who are they?

-And what you find out the journalist is not talking about anybody else, they're just talking about themselves.
+And what you find out, the journalist is not talking about anybody else.

 Anyway, Katie's question, I guess some people would say that there's some middle ground.

-You don't have to necessarily stay at home and feel sorry for yourself and do nothing, but if given a finite, a possibly finite period of time on the planet, being on the campaign trail away from my children a lot of time and sort of pursuing this goal, it's not necessarily what I would do.
+But if given a finite, a possibly finite period of time on the planet, being on the campaign trail away from my children a lot of time and sort of pursuing this goal, it's not necessarily what I would do.

-I've often said that the most important thing you can give your children um wings.
+I've often said that the most important thing you can give your children are wings because you're not going to always be able to bring food to the nest.

 They're six and eight.